 Unlike many states where if you don’t have the points you have no chance of getting a tag, Arizona gives hunters with even zero points a chance.
 Even if you don’t draw anything this year, you can get a bonus point to increase your chances next year.
 You can apply for bonus points only in Arizona, but you must buy the $160 nonrefundable hunting license and pay a $15 application fee per species.
 You may also add an additional $5 to each application per year if you choose to add Point Guard on years you are applying to hunt, which adds a level of protection for unseen events that would prevent you from hunting if drawn.

-2020 top hit list hunts to consider for 350" or better bulls
+2021 top hit list hunt units to consider for 350" or better bulls

 How to uncover hidden gem elk units

 To find a hidden gem when researching Arizona elk, focus on the factors that lend themselves to better drawing odds.
 Typically, where we find these wrinkles are hunts that use primitive weapons, are further from the rut or in areas of the state that either have a lower elk density, which usually means lower success rates, or higher density areas that offer more permits, but may not have a history for older age class bulls.
 Using Filtering 2.0, you can filter to exactly these different parameters and find hunts that may be outside the box of what other hunters are focusing on.